Mulgara: Taxonomy and species identification

+Diet

+Mulgara feed mostly on insects, but also eat reptiles and small mammals.

+Reproduction

+Mulgara are seasonal breeders and breed from June to September.
+The pouch comprises two lateral folds of skin.

+Distribution

+Mulgara are distributed through the arid regions of Australia, with the crest-tailed mulgara currently being restricted to the central eastern deserts (Simpson-Strzelecki Dunefield bioregion) of the continent, and the brush-tailed mulgara being more widespread from Queensland to near-coastal Western Australia.

+Conservation status

+The crest-tailed mulgara is listed as vulnerable.
+It appears that the geographic range of this species has contracted since European colonisation, although the south-eastern edge of the species distribution appears to currently be in a phase of expansion.
+This may be related to the boom-bust dynamics of the Australian deserts, or a response to some other driver of population growth.

+Demographic inference from genomic data on the brush-tailed mulgara suggests highly stable population sizes for all populations of that species, over much of the past 1000 years.
+While there is some evidence of very recent (last 50 to 100 years) population size declines in some populations, particularly in the eastern population, the overall trajectory for much of the last 350 years in all populations appears to have been stable.

 Torpor

-Both species of mulgaras use torpor daily.
+All species of mulgaras use torpor daily.
 Studies have shown they use torpor in the wild and in the lab setting.
 In contrast to most other mammals, mulgaras increase their use of torpor during pregnancy.
 By conserving energy with torpor, pregnant females can increase their body mass, but it seems they use it to increase fat storage, for lactation later.
 Pregnant females and breeding males both use torpor during the winter.
 Free-ranging males, however, only display torpor briefly during the reproductive season, and instead increase their use of torpor after the breeding season is over.